shrivastavanolo/SchedulerAI/README.md

 **Shift Event**: Change the timing of an existing event to a new date and time.
 **Check Event**: Verify the availability of a specific time slot in your Google Calendar.

+SchedulerAI utilizes the Replicate library to access the **"meta/meta-llama-3-70b-instruct"** language model for natural language processing tasks.
+This model is specifically designed for instructive text generation and understanding.

 ## Prerequisites
 Before using SchedulerAI, you need to set up the Google Calendar API and obtain the necessary credentials.
 Here's how you can do it: